mitralz/Adversarially-Robust-Classification-by-Conditional-Generative-Model-Inversion-/README.md

 ## Reverse Classification using Trained cGAN

 After training the cGAN, you can perform reverse classification using the `ReverseG` class provided in the `classifiying.py` file.
-This class can be used to classify input images based on the trained cGAN model.
+This script can be used to classify input images based on the trained cGAN model.

 ## Training Substitute Model for Blackbox Attack

 To train a substitute model for blackbox attack, use the `sub_model_train.py` script.
-TYou need to specify the dataset path, and other hyperparameters within the script.
+You need to specify the dataset path, and other hyperparameters within the script.

 ```bash
 python sub_model_train.py